Logo 0%

 Rangoli Design for Diwali

 Let’s make a slight change this year.
-Instead of putting Rangoli in the centre or at the side of your floor entrance, Border Rangolis enriches not only the beauty of your doorway but also your entire floor with colourful organic colours or even flowers.
+Instead of putting Rangoli in the centre or at the side of your floor entrance, Border Rangolis enrich not only the beauty of your doorway but also your entire floor with colourful organic colours or even flowers.

 6. Colorful Rangoli